Skip to main content

 First verify the mode of the calculator is in radians.
 Then, press the following keys COS^-1((-)0.39)ENTER to get

-If your calculator does not have the COS^-1 key, then use the appropriate key(s) for inverse cosine, such as INVCOS, ARCCOS, or ACOS.
+If the calculator does not have the COS^-1 key, then use the appropriate key(s) for inverse cosine, such as INVCOS, ARCCOS, or ACOS.

 (b)